Your browser version is no longer supported, so you may experience issues while using this site.

-For those of you who live around these water sources or flood-prone areas this is important.
-With AAMI Home and Contents Insurance, you’ll be covered for loss or damage to your contents caused by flood from one of these water sources in an insured event^.
+For those of you who live around these water sources, or in flood-prone areas, this is important.
+With AAMI Home and Contents Insurance, you’ll be covered for loss or damage to your building or contents caused by flood from one of these water sources in an insured event.^

-While these things aren’t, by definition, considered to be a “flood”, they may still affect your home in the event of one.
-Despite this, your AAMI Home and Contents Insurance may cover your for loss or damage to your contents during these insured events.
+These things aren’t, by definition, considered to be a “flood”, but they may still affect your home.
+Your AAMI Home and Contents Insurance may cover your for loss or damage to your contents during these insured events.
 This includes power surges caused by flooding, and any damage to your home caused by storm.
 Conditions apply, so be sure to read your Product Disclosure Statement (PDS).

 Compare home insurance policies

-If you’re considering shopping around for home insurance without flood cover or as an optional extra, you don’t want to be caught wet-handed when disaster strikes.
+Shopping around for home insurance without flood cover, or with it as an optional extra?
+You don’t want to be caught wet-handed when disaster strikes.
 Putting you, your family, your home and your future at risk without flood cover isn’t worth the heartache.

-* Flood cover is automatically included unless you have removed flood cover from your eligible AAMI Home and/or Contents policy.
-For more information refer to the relevant PDS
+*Flood cover is automatically included unless you have removed flood cover from your eligible AAMI Home and/or Contents policy.
+For more information refer to the relevant Product Disclosure Statement.

 ^Actions or movements of the sea and storm surge are not covered (unless the storm surge damage occurs at the same time as damage caused by storm).
 Other exclusions apply.